Do Butlers Burgle Banks?: Plot

 Horace Appleby, who lives in London suburb Valley Fields, looks and acts like a butler, so he locates jewels for his burglar gang as a butler.
 He does not allow them to carry guns; American safe-blower Charlie Yost carried a gun, so Horace refuses to pay him.
 Other henchmen include Llewellyn "Basher" Evans, another safe-blower, and Ferdinand Ripley or "Ferdie the Fly", who can climb buildings.
 Horace goes to the races at Wellingford, Worcestershire.
-In nearby Mallow Hall lives Mike Pond, who recently succeeded his late uncle as owner of the house and Bond's Bank.
+In nearby Mallow Hall lives Mike Bond, who recently succeeded his late uncle as owner of the house and Bond's Bank.
 He employs secretary Ada Cootes, and lives with his aunt Isobel Bond, who is confined to her room with a broken leg and has a nurse, Jill Willard.
 Someone steals Horace's wallet and Ada hits the thief, recovering the wallet.
 Horace thanks her and treats her to tea.
 Ada tells him about Bond's Bank, and Horace plans to rob it.
 He becomes butler at Mallow Hall to use it as a base of operations.
 Jill thinks he is a burglar, but she is annoyed with Mike, who once seemed to love her yet is now distant, and does not warn him.
 Horace has fallen for Ada and proposes to her; at first she is thrilled, but Jill warns her about Horace being a thief, and Ada turns him down.

 Jill eavesdrops on a conversation between Mike and the bank trustees, General Sir Frederick Featherstone and Augustus "Gussie" Mortlake.
 The bank is insolvent by a hundred thousand pounds.
 Originally the amount was even greater, but Mike gambled with the depositors' money to bring the amount down; he will go to prison if this is discovered.
 Mike also mentions that his uncle took out an insurance policy for him: Mike is insured for a hundred thousand pounds if someone injures him with the intent to kill.
 Jill is glad that Mike's distance was due only to business problems and wants to marry him, but Mike refuses since he may go to prison.
 Mike wishes someone would rob the bank to hide the truth.
 Jill suggests to Ada, who knows the combination to the bank's large safe, that they rob the bank.
 Horace shoots a window with a gun from the Hall's gunroom so the police will only focus on the house.
 Basher retires from crime, having become religious after a revival meeting, and gives up his ill-gotten gains; Charlie appears, takes the money as his cut, and takes Basher's place.
 When Charlie tries to rob Gussie Mortlake, Gussie thinks of hiring Charlie to shoot at Mike for the insurance money.
 A policeman comes by, but Gussie tells him everything is fine, and Charlie gratefully offers his services.
 Mike reluctantly agrees to Gussie's plan.